-You must also record ancillary treatments used, such as transcutaneous electrical nerve stimulation (TENS) or therapeutic ultrasound, including location, muscle groups, sets, reps, unit time, and/or total time.
+You must also record ancillary treatments using specialized chiropractic tools and equipment, such as transcutaneous electrical nerve stimulation (TENS) or therapeutic ultrasound, including location, muscle groups, sets, reps, unit time, and/or total time.
 You should also record changes to the plan made on the visit and notate if you discharged the patient after the session.

 SOAP Notes Protect You

-In addition to documenting and tracking patient care and progress, SOAP notes can protect your practice from insurance audits and hefty fees due to violations of CPT coding procedures.
+In addition to maintaining accurate electronic health records for chiropractors to track your patients’ care and progress, SOAP notes can protect your practice from insurance audits and hefty fees due to violations of CPT coding procedures.
 If you run an insurance-based practice, your SOAP notes must align with the charges your chiropractic biller submits to third-party payers.

-Your SOAP notes describe the services you provide and explain why a patient receives a particular treatment.
+Your SOAP notes describe your services and explain why a patient receives a particular treatment.
 This is essential for insurance because reimbursement depends on the treatment being medically necessary.